mikeobank/vanice/vanice.md

 ## Decentralized Naming

 A protocol to encode vanity names within public keys.
 Plus an additional fingerprint encoded using emoji characters.
-Allowing for unique names, where duplicates (conflicting pairs of name & fingerprint) will be exponentialy hard to brute force.
+Allowing for unique names, where duplicates (conflicting pairs of name & fingerprint) will be exponentially hard to brute force.

 ### Example
 **Vanice☁️☕️❤️☁️**